 (2) have a bachelor's or advanced degree from an accredited college or university with a major in a social, behavioral, or human service field, such as psychology, social work, medicine, nursing, rehabilitation, counseling, sociology, human development, gerontology, educational psychology, education, or criminal justice; and

-(3) have at least one year of experience working directly with individuals with intellectual or other developmental disabilities.
+(3) have at least one year of experience working directly with individuals with ID or DD .

 §303.502.
 Required Training for a Habilitation Coordinator.